RESEARCH TEAM

 I’m actually from New York!
 Favourite Quote: “Today is your opportunity to build the tomorrow you want.” – Ken Poirot |

-Shenthuraan is a PhD student in the Pharmaceutical Sciences program at the Leslie Dan Faculty of Pharmacy.
+Shenthuraan is a PhD candidate in the Pharmaceutical Sciences program at the Leslie Dan Faculty of Pharmacy.
 He is co-supervised by Dr. Mina Tadrous and Dr. Sara Guilcher.
 Previously, he completed his Bachelor of Arts degree in Psychology at New York University and Master of Science degree in Human Nutrition at Columbia University.
 Shenthuraan’s research interest lies in better understanding the safety of antirheumatic medications on pregnancy.
 His work aims to generate real-world evidence that will improve the care of pregnant individuals and optimize maternal and neonatal outcomes.

 |